-The Questionnaire (see Annexure 15) was designed considering all important variables essential for detailed OOP health expenditures picture.
-All the questions were embedded on one page attached with HIES questionnaire.
+The Questionnaire (see Annexure 15) was designed considering all important variables essential for detailed OOP health expenditures.
+All the questions were entrenched on one page appended with HIES questionnaire.
 The following given variables were included in the OOP questionnaire:

 - Type of Health care accessed

 - Type of Health care provider

 - Type of Illness

 - Reason of contact for health expenditure unrelated to illness

 - Total health expenditure had been disaggregated in the following given categories:

-- Ø Parchi and Admission Fees
+- Parchi and Admission Fees

-- Ø Medicines/Vaccine
+- Medicines/Vaccine

-- Ø Supplies/Medical durables
+- Supplies/Medical durables

-- Ø Food
+- ➤ Food

-- Ø Diagnostic tests
+- Diagnostic tests

-- Ø Doctor and Staff
+- Doctor and Staff

-- Ø Tips
+- > Tips

-- Ø Cost of Surgery if done
+- Cost of Surgery if done

-- Ø Transportation costs
+- > Transportation costs

-- Ø Accompanying Person Cost
+- Accompanying Person Cost

-- Ø Other
+- Other

-The reference period for the HIES survey was 2011-12.
-However, the survey was conducted in 3rd and 4th quarterof fiscal year 2011-12 and started in January 2012.
-The recall/reference period for OOP survey was last one month from the date of enumeration.
+The reference period for the HIES survey was 2013-14.
+However, the survey was conducted in 4th quarter of fiscal year 2013-14 and started in April 2014.
+The recall periods for OOP survey were three months and one year from the date of enumeration.

 The universe of HIES Survey consists of all urban and rural areas of all four provinces as defined by the respective Provincial Governments.
 Military restricted areas are excluded from the scope of the survey.
-A sample of 8038 households, pertaining to 297 urban and 292 rural areas, was drawn.
-A sample of 8038 households was considered to provide reliable estimates of the key variables at the national level.
-There are 3,031 households reported, having no illness in recall period.
+A sample of 4,828 households, pertaining to 145 urban and 193 rural areas, was drawn.
+103 households reported no illness in the recall period of the survey.